DanielTakeshi/svg/README.md

 checking predictions on episode 350 checking predictions on episode 375

-Some SSIM metrics for data type: {datatype}:
+Some SSIM metrics for data type: fabric-01-2021:

 Length of lists: 317 <= episodes 400
 SV2P10, C. [0.77405443 0.70618701 0.63868138 0.61616294 0.6054498 ]